-Time-boxing is used as a project planning technique.
-The schedule is divided into a number of separate time periods (time=boxes), with each part having its own deliverables, deadline and budget.
-In Agile, these time boxes are known as “iterations” (XP and generic Agile) or “sprints” (Scrum).
-The deliverables of each time-box is working and tested software.
-If the amount of work planned for a particular time-box cannot be met, then it is considered to be better to complete as much code as possible while minimizing the amount of incomplete code at the end of the time-box.
+Timeboxing is one of the important options for team agility and for the scheduling strategy decision.
+The schedule is divided into a number of separate time periods (timeboxes).
+Each box has its own deliverables, deadline, and budget.
+In agile, these timeboxes are known as “iterations” or “sprints”.
+In software development, the deliverables of each timebox are working and tested software.
+If the amount of work planned for a particular timebox cannot be met, then it is better to complete as much code as possible while minimizing the amount of incomplete code.

 - The quality of the work being done

 - If the right work is being done

 - How well the team is meeting their projected schedule

 Cadence.
 Timeboxing helps the team develop a reliable cadence for:

 - Planning.
 The shorter the time box the greater your ability to produce an accurate schedule for that increment.

 - When things should be brought to completion